openfaas/faas/ADOPTERS.md

 * [Civo](https://www.civo.com) - Civo Cloud provide a 1-click Kubernetes marketplace application for OpenFaaS

+* [Cloud Initiatives](https://cloudinitiatives.com) - Used for customer installations for custom functionality, and for main product providing educational course metrics.

 * [Cognite](https://www.cognite.com) - Cognite targets heavy asset industries such as oil and gas, shipping and energy sector.
 They provide data integration tools that help you extract, import, and transform data from siloed source systems, and OpenFaaS is used to provide a cloud function service for heavy tasks.

 * [Contiamo](https://www.contiamo.com) - data-science platform hosting jupyter notebooks and functions for multiple tenants.

+* [Corva.ai](https://corva.ai) - "Corva is an information-sharing, collaboration-driving, and productivity-powering solution for your Drilling, Completions, Geoscience, and Sustainability teams."

 * [DB2 Limited](https://db2.io) - mobile and web development company in Ukraine.
 Our internal projects using OpenFaaS functions to run customers code in Kubernetes cluster.